Introduction¶

 - Now, let's create a router.
 Select

-project, add a new Item -> Razor component ->Routes.razor
+OCBlazorLibproject, add a new Item -> Razor component ->Routes.razorat same level asApp.razorand add following code.

 <Router AppAssembly="typeof(App).Assembly">